 The other thing I want to start seeing out of the class of companies that have started here in the last 10 years is a billion dollar company.
 I think we’re capable of it.
 When I look at what happened with myMatrixx, where he got, where Tribridge got, and where some of these other ones got.
 I’d like–

 Roxanne: myMatrixx was 480 million?

 Roxanne: Do you have any advice for people looking to get into tech as a career?
-What’s something that a new grad could do to make themselves more attractive to candidates who are missing that crucial 2 to 4 years of experience?
+What’s something that a new grad could do to make themselves more attractive to companies?
+Especially the ones missing that crucial 2 to 4 years of experience.

 Matt: Before we get to the last question, something I was curious about, outside of technology – what’s something you hope to see in the next couple of years?
 Maybe outside of even general business as far as the greater barrier of the Bay area.

-This whole area needs that next level, and it starts with the people we vote for, whether it’s House of Representatives, whether it’s governors, whether it’s obviously local mayors.
+This whole area needs that next level.
+It starts with the people we vote for, whether it’s House of Representatives, whether it’s governors, whether it’s local mayors.
 I think we need to pick people that are more collaborative instead of trying to compete.
-And we should not let the Rays go anywhere and we should support the Lightning.
+And we should not let the Rays go anywhere, and we should support the Lightning.
 If you’re not a sports fan and you don’t realize the economic impact of a sports team, the profile that a sports team brings, the jobs that they create, the elevation of a city when you win a little bit as a sports team.
 It’s just, it changes the game.

 Roxanne: Last question!
 Anything exciting coming down the pipeline for yourself or any of your projects?